thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/Class_Schedule_Rant.md

 ---
+collection: Harrypedia
-title: "Hogwarts Class Schedule Impossibility"
+title: Hogwarts Class Schedule Impossibility
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 The class schedules pretty much must be intended more as a plot device